 Are children who commit violent crimes tried as adults?

 Sometimes children who commit violent crimes are tried as adults.
 Whether they are depends on what a prosecutor decides and what a judge allows.
 Each case is different.

 How much jail or prison time will I receive if convicted of a violent crime?

 The amount of jail time associated with a violent crime depends on the particular crime itself.
 The designation as a violent crime does not affect the length of a jail sentence, but it can affect where you are incarcerated if you are convicted.

 What should I do if I’ve been charged with a violent crime?

-As soon as you can, contact the Kulp & Elliot to discuss your case.
+As soon as you can, contact one of the criminal defense attorneys at the Kulp Law Firm to discuss your case.
 The sooner you have an attorney working on your side, the better.